Tr3V3rn/python-app/README.md

 The pipeline includes provisions for SonarQube static code analysis (currently disabled due to server unavailability) and captures unit test coverage reports for quality metrics.

 ## Post-Deployment
-The pipeline include provisions for simulating E2E testing by calling the application API verifying the returned information is accurate.
+The pipeline includes steps for simulating E2E testing by calling the application API verifying the returned information is accurate as well as a step for simulating Dynamic Application Securty Testing (DAST) with Rapid7.
-The pipeline include provisions for simulating DAST by calling Rapid7 Scanning Endpoint

 ## Infrastructure Limitations